 Athletic success requires physical training and knowledge of your sport.
 But, to perform at your best, you also must nurture your mental health.

-“Just as there is the physical side, there’s also a mental side to every sport and every game,” says Rachel Vanderkruik, PhD, a Mass General Brigham psychologist at the Center for Women’s Mental Health and the Women’s Sports Medicine Program at Mass General Brigham.
+“Just as there is the physical side, there’s also a mental side to every sport and every game,” says Rachel Vanderkruik, PhD, a psychologist with Mass General Brigham Women's Sports Medicine focused on sport psychology for female athletes.
 “This involves how athletes mentally prepare, stay focused and motivated, and manage difficult emotions in the context of training or competition.
 It can also sometimes include the need to address mental health issues, such as anxiety or disordered eating behaviors.”

-Dr. Vanderkruik encourages athletes to focus on their mental health and speak up when they need help.
-There are skills that help you cope — and make you a stronger, more resilient athlete.
+Vanderkruik encourages athletes to focus on their mental health and speak up when they need help.
+There are skills that help you cope—and make you a stronger, more resilient athlete.

 Research shows that sports can have protective effects against mental illness.
 Being part of a team and engaging in regular physical activity are good for your mental well-being.
 But some aspects of sports may make it more difficult to maintain mental health.